campa-consortium/pals/source/overview.md

 ## What PALS Is

-PALS is a schema that defines things like the names of various lattice element types, how to organize lattice elements into lines which beams of particles or X-rays can move through, etc.
+PALS is a schema that defines things like the names of various lattice element types, how to organize lattice elements into lines which beams of particles or photons can move through, etc.

 %---------------------------------------------------------------------------------------------------
 ## What PALS Is Not